-Unlike other skilled trades or certification programs, CDL-A training does not take several months or even years to complete.
-In fact, if you’re willing to take a full-time training course that runs 5 days a week, you can obtain your CDL-A and be ready for a trucking job in as few as 3-6 weeks.
+Unlike other skilled trades or certification programs, Class-A CDL training does not take several months or even years to complete.
+In fact, if you’re willing to take a full-time training course that runs 5 days a week, you can obtain your license and be ready for a trucking job in as few as 3-6 weeks.

-These 3-6 week programs require a full-time commitment.
-Anyone looking to get his or her CDL-A in such a short period of time will likely need to train for about forty hours per week.
+These 3-6 week programs require a full-time commitment, however.
+Anyone looking to get his or her tractor trailer driver's license in such a short period of time will likely need to train for about forty hours per week.
 This heavy time commitment may be difficult for some people, especially if they have other commitments, like a job or family obligations.

-Fortunately, many CDL schools will work with you if you do have a current job other obligations.
-Your training will be longer than 3-6 weeks, but if you continue to push yourself, you can still obtain your CDL-A in 3 months or less.
+Fortunately, many CDL schools will work with you if you do have a current job or other obligations.
+Your training will be longer than 3-6 weeks, but if you are able to, you can still obtain your license in 3 months or less.

 The duration of your CDL program is not measured in days, but rather by hours of training.
-Every school has different requirements for minimum hours necessary to complete CDL-A training, but our partner schools typically require 160 hours of training to obtain your CDL-A.
+Every school has different requirements for minimum hours necessary to complete their program, but most of our partner schools typically require 160 hours of training to obtain your Class-A CDL.

-If you choose to pursue your CDL-B, your training will likely be faster and less expensive.
-Some CDL-B training programs allow drivers to be career-ready in as few a 7 days up to 3 weeks.
-But again, drivers with a CDL-B will not have as many high-paying opportunities as a driver with a CDL-A.
+If you choose to pursue your Class-B CDL, your training will likely be faster and less expensive.
+Some Class-B CDL training programs allow drivers to be career-ready in as few a 7 days up to 3 weeks.
+But again, drivers with a Class-B CDL will not have as many high-paying opportunities as a driver with a Class-A.

 Here are some examples of partner schools with the real length of time their programs take.

-The above list is a sample of our partner schools; all schools are not listed here.
-Find a CDL school near you.
+Explore more of our partner schools and find a CDL school near you.

-In the end, how quickly you can obtain your CDL-A is really up to you — how much time you can spend and what your local school options are.
+In the end, how you obtain your Class-A CDL is really up to you — how much time you can spend and what your local school options are.
 The best thing you can do is find a quality school that will accommodate your needs, provide high quality training, and put you in the best position to move forward in your new career as a truck driver.